Our team’s picks for the latest and greatest news, topics and information you should know about.

 But your home team?
 You can’t do a damn thing about what happens to your home team.
 So, why is it if you’re a devoted fan and your home team loses, you feel like your dog died?
 Why do you feel so completely rotten?
 So horribly cruddy?
 So sad?

-Yeah, they won the NBA finals, but that feels like a million years ago now.
+Yeah, maybe they’ve won before, but that feels like a million years ago now.
 That feels like a different century.
 That feels like ancient history.

 In sports, there is only the morning after the most recent game.